davidindub/quiz-master/README.md

 - As a first time user, I need instructions on how to use the applications so I can use it.

-- As a user, I want to be able to play a quick quiz round without chosing any settings.
+- As a user, I want to be able to play a quick quiz round without choosing any settings.

 - As a quiz enthusiast I want to be able to build custom quizzes based on different categories.